 - No longer interested in becoming a developer: 1 (20.0%)

-- Academic struggle (unable to master appropriate skills within a reasonable period of time): 4 (80.0%)
+- Academic struggle (unable to learn appropriate skills within a reasonable period of time): 4 (80.0%)

 There were also a few apprentices that left Detroit Labs after graduating.
 Of this group, the reasons for leaving were as follows: